Okanagan language

-Okanagan, Colville-Okanagan, or Nsyilxcən (n̓səl̓xcin̓ or n̓syilxčn̓) is a Salish language which arose among the Indigenous peoples of the southern Interior Plateau region based primarily in the Okanagan River Basin and the Columbia River Basin in precolonial times in Canada and the United States.
-Following British, American, and Canadian colonization during the 1800s and the subsequent assimilation of all Salishan tribes, the use of Colville-Okanagan declined drastically.
+Okanagan, Colville-Okanagan, or Nsyilxcən (n̓səl̓xcin̓ or n̓syilxčn̓) is a Salish language that originated among the Indigenous peoples of the southern Interior Plateau.
+It was primarily spoken in the Okanagan and Columbia River basins of present-day Canada and the United States in the precolonial era.
+Following British, American, and Canadian colonization during the 19th century and the subsequent forced assimilation of Salishan peoples, the use of the language declined significantly.

-Colville-Okanagan is highly endangered, is rarely learned as a first language, but is being learned as a second language by more than 40 adults and 35 children in the City of Spokane, Washington, and by several dozen adults on the Colville Indian Reservation in Washington State and among Okanagan people in the Okanagan Valley of British Columbia.
-About 50 deeply fluent first-language speakers of Colville-Okanagan Salish remain, the majority of whom live in the Okanagan Valley of British Columbia.
-The language is currently moribund and has no first-language speakers younger than 50 years of age.
-Colville-Okanagan is the second-most spoken Salish language after Shuswap.
+Colville-Okanagan is considered extremely endangered.
+Approximately 50 fluent first language speakers remain, the majority of whom reside in British Columbia.
+The language is currently classified as moribund, with no first language speakers under the age of 50.
+Despite this, Colville-Okanagan remains the second-most spoken Salish language after Shuswap.
+Although it is rarely acquired as a first language, it is currently being learned as a second language by more than 40 adults and 35 children in Spokane, Washington, as well as by dozens of adults on the Colville Indian Reservation and within the Okanagan Valley of British Columbia.

 History and description

-Historically, Colville-Okanagan originated from a language which was spoken in the Columbia River Basin and is now termed Proto Southern Interior Salish.
-As a result of the initial expansion of Colville-Okanagan prior to European contact, the language developed three separate dialects: Colville, Okanagan, and Lakes.
-A low degree of dialectic divergence exists in terms of vocabulary and grammar.
-Variation is primarily confined to minor differences in pronunciation.
+Colville-Okanagan descended from Proto Southern Interior Salish, a language originally spoken in the Columbia River Basin.
+Prior to European contact, the language had developed into three distinct dialects: Colville, Okanagan, and Lakes.
+These dialects exhibit a low degree of divergence, with variations primarily limited to minor differences in pronunciation rather than significant shifts in vocabulary or grammar.

-The vast majority of Colville-Okanagan words are from Proto-Salish or Proto-Interior Salish.
-A number of Colville-Okanagan words are shared with or borrowed from the neighboring Salish, Sahaptian, and Kutenai languages.
-More recent loanwords are from English and French.
-Colville-Okanagan was an exclusively oral form of communication until the late 19th century, when priests and linguists began transcribing the language for word lists, dictionaries, grammars, and translations.
-Colville-Okanagan is currently written in Latin script using the American Phonetic Alphabet.
+The vast majority of the Colville-Okanagan lexicon is derived from Proto-Salish or Proto-Interior Salish.
+Some vocabulary is shared with or borrowed from neighboring Salish, Sahaptian, and Kutenai languages, while more recent loanwords have been adopted from English and French.
+Colville-Okanagan remained an exclusively oral language until the late 19th century, when missionaries and linguists began transcribing it to produce word lists, dictionaries, and grammars.
+Today, the language is written in Latin script using the American Phonetic Alphabet.